 In December 2020, the NSW Government announced it would consider a proposal to relocate Ryde Hospital to the Macquarie University campus as part of a range of options in the business case for the project.
-The proposal would see the University provide the land for the new hospital for free, meaning the project's cost would remain the same.
-The hospital would continue to be government-owned and operated by the Northern Sydney Local Health District.
+In November 2021, the NSW Government confirmed the existing Ryde Hospital campus would be redeveloped rather than relocated.

 |May 2019||Project Announcement|

 |Dec 2020||The NSW Government announce consideration of alternative proposal to move the site of the hospital to Macquarie University.|

 |Nov 2021||The NSW Government announced the site will remain at the existing Ryde Hospital campus which will be redeveloped.|